kickturn/opentdb-scraper/README.md

 ## License

 All data provided by openTDB is available under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 This code to scrape these question is however under the [ISC license](https://choosealicense.com/licenses/isc/).
-Both licenses are available under the LICENSE file
+Both licenses are available [under the LICENSE file](https://github.com/kickturn/opentdb-scraper/blob/master/LICENSE).